Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Introduction

 The paper is organized as follows.
 Section \ref{sec:intro} reviews the basic physics of D-T fusion and the main Li-based T-breeding reactions.
-Section \ref{sec:jet} presents the reduced description of jet thermal expansion under deuteron-beam loading.
+Section \ref{sec:jet} presents the reduced description of jet thermal expansion under D-beam loading (Appendix~A provides additional verification and benchmark results for this reduced thermohydraulic model).
 Section \ref{sec:pid} introduces the PID operator and the Bessel differential recurrences and develops the PID–Bessel correspondence.
-Section \ref{sec:tbr} connects this framework to the tritium breeding ratio.
+Section \ref{sec:tbr} connects this framework to the TBR.
 Section \ref{sec:jet_control} illustrates the ideas with a reduced jet/blanket–PID model, and Section \ref{sec:disc} summarizes our conclusions and discusses prospects for future work.